-In September 2021, Arts & Crafts Tours will offer a tour that will examine the work of women who designed and created beautiful buildings and objects.
-The tour will be based on the series of articles we are now writing and collecting and which can be seen on our website.
+In June 2022, Arts & Crafts Tours examined the work of women who designed and created beautiful buildings and objects.
+This tour was based on a series of articles dedicated to the women of the arts and crafts movement.

-On this tour, we will be looking at work in museums and in private collections.
-As always you will meet and talk with scholars, authors, collectors and current craftworkers and artists – people who have studied this for a long time who will be our guides and hosts.
-And in some special circumstances you will meet the grandchildren or other descendants of those women who will share with you their memories.
+On this tour, we looked at work in museums and in private collections.
+We met and talked with scholars, authors, collectors and current craftworkers and artists – people who have studied this for a long time who will be our guides and hosts.
+As a special treat, we met with the grandchildren or other descendants of some of those women who shared their memories with us.

-As you read the materials we are assembling on our website from scholars, authors, collectors, museum directors and curators, the work these women created will come to life.
-You will understand more about why the women were drawn to create the things they made and why the things they worked on were especially meaningful to them..
-And if you travel with us on the tour, you will experience them first hand yourself.
+As you read the articles on women artists authored by scholars, authors, collectors, museum directors and curators, the work these women created will come to life.
+This tour made us understand more about why the women were drawn to create the things they made and why the things they worked on were especially meaningful to them.